$170 per group (up to 25 students)

 In 2018, the Zine-making workshop will have a capacity of 50 students (two groups) at a time in terms 1 and 2, and 25 students (one group) in terms 3 and 4.
 This is due to our exciting Vision 2020 redevelopment project.

 This hands-on workshop for secondary students explores how authors have expressed themselves through art and zines from medieval times to today's contemporary scene.

 Students will learn zine-making techniques from an experienced facilitator and create their own take-home zine.
-This program also includes a guided tour of the Library's Self-made: zines and artist books exhibition.
+The program also includes a guided tour of the Library's World of the book exhibition.

 - learn about the history and culture of self-publishing and independent publishing

 - see examples of different writing and illustrative styles artists and authors have used to express themselves

 - visit the World of the book exhibition, and discover a vast range of significant historical publications, artist books and zines from State Library Victoria's collection

 - learn book and zine-making techniques and create their own zine